Trusted WordPress tutorials, when you need them most.

 If AIOSEO is installed on your website, then you can simply scroll down to the ‘AIOSEO Settings’ meta box in your WordPress editor and then enter a headline under ‘Post Title.’

-The plugin also offers smart tags, so you can automatically add information to your titles, like the post title, current year, author name, categories, site tagline, and more.
+The plugin also has smart tags, letting you automatically add information to your titles, like the post title, current year, author name, categories, site tagline, and more.

 For more information, see our complete AIOSEO review.